zruncho3d/nudge/README.md

 ![alt_text](Images/prototypes.jpg)

-It's 60+ and this isn't even all of then.
+It's 60+ and this isn't even all of them.

 Thanks also to [Fabreeko](https://www.fabreeko.com/) for supporting this build!
 Without HoneyBadger rails, the test gantry would not have happened, and Nudge would not have been as good.
 Support vendors like this, which support open-source dev, whenever you can.